mdn/content/files/en-us/web/api/performancelonganimationframetiming/index.md

 - {{domxref("PerformanceEntry.name")}} {{ReadOnlyInline}} {{Experimental_Inline}}
   - : Returns the entry name, which is always `"long-animation-frame"`.
 - {{domxref("PerformanceEntry.startTime")}} {{ReadOnlyInline}} {{Experimental_Inline}}
-  - : Returns a {{domxref("DOMHighResTimeStamp")}} representing the time in milliseconds when the animation frame started.
+  - : Returns a {{domxref("DOMHighResTimeStamp")}} representing the time when the animation frame started.

 This interface also supports the following properties: